-- Direct Bullying: Hitting, kicking, shoving, spitting, taunting, teasing, racial slurs, verbal harassment and threatening or obscene gestures - Indirect Bullying: Getting someone else to bully someone for you.
-Spreading rumors, deliberate exclusion, gossip with intent to cause harm or distress, using technology to spread hurtful messages, posting comments, videos, pictures or images of others without their consent ("cyber bullying").
-Harassing or intimidating students via any social media sites such as YouTube, Twitter, Facebook, Instagram, Snapchat, etc. - Bystander Bullying: Allowing someone to be bullied without taking any action.
-You are a witness to bullying and do not report the incident or make an attempt to resolve the situation.
+- Hitting, kicking, shoving, spitting, taunting, teasing, racial slurs, verbal harassment and threatening or obscene gestures. - Treating someone unkindly or aggressively. - Getting someone else to act unkind or aggressive towards someone for you. - Spreading rumors, deliberate exclusion, gossip with intent to cause harm or distress. - Using technology to spread hurtful messages, posting comments, videos, pictures or images of others without their consent. - Harassing or intimidating students via social media sites or platforms. - Allowing someone to be treated unkindly or aggressively without taking any action.
+You are witness to these behaviors and do not report the incident or make an attempt to resolve the situation.